signalfx/splunk-otel-js-web/docs/Instrumentations.md

 ## Instrumentation: Socket.io client

-This instrumentation generates spans from messages sent using [socket.io](https://socket.io/) client library.
-The generated spans conform to [OpenTelemetry specifications on messaging systems](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/messaging.md).
-This instrumentation is disabled by default as it requires a bit more advanced setup.
+This instrumentation generates spans from messages sent using the [socket.io](https://socket.io/) client library.
+Generated spans conform to the [OpenTelemetry specifications on messaging systems](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/messaging.md).
+This instrumentation is disabled by default.

 > Enabling websocket instrumentation when using socket.io isn't generally recommended.